 Employee Privacy Notice

 The Starbucks name and reputation were built on a foundation of trust.
 This Starbucks privacy notice (“Notice”) describes how Coffee Concepts Retail Co., Ltd. and its parent and other affiliated companies (“Starbucks”, “we” or “us”) collect, use and disclose (“process”) your personal data when you apply for a position in our organization and during and after your employment with us or provision of services to us.
-The purpose of this Notice is to let you know which personal data we collect about you, the reasons why we process such data and how long we keep it.
+The purpose of this Notice is to let you know which personal data we collect about you, the reasons why we process such data, how long we keep it and what your rights are and how you can exercise them.
 Starbucks may transmit your information outside of Thailand in the manner and for the purposes described in this Notice.

 References in this Notice to “you” or “your” are references to individuals whose information is processed by us or on our behalf in connection with their application for a position in our organization, their employment with us, their provision of services to us including such person’s family member.
 Please see further information in section “Who Is Concerned by This Notice and From Whom Do We Collect Personal Data?” below.